trini/u-boot-test-hooks/README.md

 An alternate implementation requires setting the following environment variables must be set as per your lab:

-- `LG_COORDINATOR` must point at the labgrid coordinator service.
+- `LG_COORDINATOR` must point at the labgrid coordinator service if the default is not correct.
 - `LG_PLACE` must point at the device under test.
 - `LG_ENV` must point at the labgrid yaml file that describes your lab.